microsoft/VirtualClient/website/docs/workloads/specview/specview.md

 Applications represented by viewsets in SPECviewperf 2020 include Autodesk 3ds Max and Maya for media and entertainment; Dassault Systèmes Catia and Solidworks, PTC Creo, and Siemens NX for CAD/CAM; and two datasets representing professional energy and medical applications.

-This benchmark needs a GPU-enabled machine to run.

 * [SPECviewperf Website](https://www.spec.org/gwpg/publish/vp2020_rel.html)

 ## Workload Metrics